mlutze/bartok-legacy/README.md

 ## 3 Flips
 _Added by Jonathan, 20 Sep 2023_

-When you play a 3, you must flip the pile.
+When a player plays a 3, they must flip the pile.
-If the top card of the pile is face-down, you must then flip it.
+If the top card of the pile is face-down, they must then flip it.

 ## Take 2
 _Added by Matt, 20 Sep 2023_

-When you would draw a non-penalty card on your turn, you may instead take two cards from the pile.
+When the Active Player would draw a non-penalty card, they may instead take two cards from the pile.

 ## Hand of 6
 _Added by Jonathan, 20 Sep 2023_